zephyrproject-rtos/zephyr/doc/connectivity/networking/api/http.rst

         LOG_INF("Response status %s", rsp->http_status);
     }

-See :ref:`HTTP client sample application <sockets-http-client-sample>` for more information about the library usage.
+See :zephyr:code-sample:`HTTP client sample application <sockets-http-client>` for more information about the library usage.

 API Reference